 The Respect at Work Amendment Act has changed the Fair Work Act 2009 (FW Act) by:

 - introducing definitions of ‘sexually harass’ and ‘sexually harassed at work’

-- expanding the anti-bullying jurisdiction of the Fair Work Commission (FWC) to allow it to make orders to stop sexual harassment at work
+- expanding the anti-bullying jurisdiction of the Fair Work Commission (the Commission) to allow it to make orders to stop sexual harassment at work

 - clarifying that sexual harassment in connection with an employee’s employment can be a valid reason for dismissal.